 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Meat may contain poisonous bacteria or parasites (e.g., E. coli, salmonella, Staphylococcus aureus, Yersinia enterocolitica, Listeria, trichinosis).
 These bacteria or parasites can cause flu-like symptoms such as nausea and vomiting, abdominal cramping, diarrhea, fever and chills.
 The symptoms can be very painful and sometimes last for several days.

 Here are some tips to avoid foodborne illness.
-Keep in mind, these are minimum temperature requirements, so it’s okay to cook your meat a little longer if you prefer it more well done.
+Keep in mind, these are minimum temperature requirements, so it’s OK to cook your meat a little longer if you prefer it more well done.

-- Ground beef must be heated throughout to a temperature of 160 degrees F.
+- Ground beef must be heated throughout to a temperature of 160 degrees Fahrenheit.

-- Steaks, roasts and pork should be heated to 145 degrees F.
+- Steaks, roasts and pork should be heated to 145 degrees Fahrenheit.

-- Poultry should be heated to 165 degrees F.
+- Poultry should be heated to 165 degrees Fahrenheit.

 - Beef, veal, lamb and pork should also be allowed to rest three minutes after cooking before being served.
 During the rest time, the temperature of the meat will remain constant or continue to rise, which will destroy harmful germs.